Sunday, November 26, 2023

 “Deprive Biden of electoral votes.”

-In some states, Co-Conspirator 5 admitted it would be “virtually impossible” to successfully “take the same steps as the legitimate electors because state law required formal participation in the process by state officials, or access to official resources.”
+768. Co-Conspirator 5 admitted that in some states it would be “virtually impossible” to successfully “take the same steps as the legitimate electors because state law required formal participation in the process by state officials, or access to official resources.”

-In fact, Mr. Chesebro admitted that the U.S. Supreme Court would almost certainly reject the idea that Pence could just pick and choose which electoral votes to count.
+769. Mr. Chesebro understood that the U.S. Supreme Court would almost certainly reject the idea that Pence could just pick and choose which electoral votes to count.
 He was not concerned.
 Submitting fake electoral votes would focus attention on claims that the election had been “stolen.”
 It would confuse the American people.
 Even better, it would “buy the Trump campaign more time to win litigation that would deprive Biden of electoral votes and/or add to Trump’s column.”

-Chesebro wasn’t interested in whether or not the popular vote had been verified in the seven contested states.
+770. Chesebro wasn’t interested in whether or not the popular vote had been verified in the contested states.
 His focus was “messaging.”
 If Team Trump could create enough confusion, he suggested,

 I believe that what can be achieved on Jan.
 6 is not simply to keep Biden below 270 electoral votes [the number required to be elected].
 It seems feasible that the vote count can be conducted so that at no point will Trump be behind in the electoral vote count unless and until Biden can obtain a favorable decision from the Supreme Court upholding the Electoral Count Act as constitutional, or otherwise recognizing the power of Congress (and not the president of the Senate) to count the votes.